Anthony Parnther: Film scores

-Parnther is a prolific conductor of scoring sessions for motion picture, television, album, and video game scores with the Hollywood Studio Symphony.
+Parnther is a conductor and bassoons of scoring sessions for motion picture, television, album, and video game scores with the Hollywood Studio Symphony.

-He has led the recording sessions for such projects as Avatar: The Way of Water, Black Panther: Wakanda Forever, Encanto, The Mandalorian, The Book of Boba Fett, Nope, League of Legends, Creed III, Devotion, Tenet, Ghostbusters: Afterlife, American Dad, Arcane, The Adam Project, Slumberland, The Way Back, Cheaper By The Dozen, Lost City, Little, The Hunt, Turning Red, Ice Age: Adventures of Buck Wild, Diary of a Wimpy Kid: Rodrick Rules, Fargo, The Night Of, 4400, The Lamplighters League, Guild Wars, Oppenheimer, and many more.
+He has led the recording sessions for such projects as Avatar: The Way of Water, Black Panther: Wakanda Forever, Encanto, The Mandalorian, The Book of Boba Fett, Nope, League of Legends, Creed III, Devotion, Tenet, Ghostbusters: Afterlife, American Dad, Arcane, The Adam Project, Slumberland, Star Trek Beyond, The Way Back, Cheaper By The Dozen, Lost City, Little, The Hunt, Turning Red, Ice Age: Adventures of Buck Wild, Diary of a Wimpy Kid: Rodrick Rules, Fargo, The Night Of, 4400, The Lamplighters League, Guild Wars, Oppenheimer, Zootopia 2, and many more.

 Teaching

-Anthony directed the Symphonic Band and directed and designed for the Marching Buccaneers and the Men and Women's Basketball Pep Bands at East Tennessee State University from 2004-2007.
-He taught applied double reeds at Fullerton College from 2008–2010 and served as director of the YMP/YMCO program under the Department of Equity and Inclusion at University of California, Berkeley from 2010–2015.
-He was Artist-in-residence at the Oakwood School in North Hollywood from 2015–2017.
+Anthony directed the Symphonic Band and directed and designed for the Marching Buccaneers and the Men and Women's Basketball Pep Bands at East Tennessee State University from 2004 to 2007.
+He taught applied double reeds at Fullerton College from 2008 to 2010 and served as director of the YMP/YMCO program under the Department of Equity and Inclusion at University of California, Berkeley from 2010 to 2015.
+He was Artist-in-residence at the Oakwood School in North Hollywood from 2015 to 2017.

+Collaborations

+He has collaborated with music composers such as Ludwig Göransson, Hans Zimmer, John Williams, Danny Elfman, Michael Giacchino, John Powell, Germaine Franco, Simon Franglen, Pinar Toprak, John Paesano, Steve Jablonsky, Mark Mancina, Mark Mothersbaugh, Heitor Pereira, Henry Jackman, Dominic Lewis, Rob Simonsen, Marco Beltrami, Chanda Dancy, and Rupert Gregson-Williams.